mattias800/mcomponent/README.md

 * It is very simple to use, any errors are shown directly in the rendering result/DOM.
 * It is quite powerful and exposes some really useful functionality.
 * You are in control, nothing is done automagically.
-* All views are compiled to Javascript code which is then compiled by the VM, so it is fast.
+* It is pretty fast.
+All views are compiled to Javascript code which is then compiled by the VM.

 mcomponent.js vs mcomponent-jquery.js